Razimie Ramlli

-Soldadu Muhammad Razimie bin Ramlli (born 6 August 1990) is a Bruneian former footballer who played as a striker.
+Soldadu Muhammad Razimie bin Ramlli (born 6 August 1990) is a Bruneian footballer who plays as a striker for Brunei Super League team DPMM FC II.
 Nicknamed Belanda (the Dutchman), he is a four-time Brunei Super League winner with MS ABDB and three-time domestic FA Cup medalist, twice at ABDB and once at DPMM.

 Club career

 MS ABDB

 Razimie is a soldier with the Royal Brunei Armed Forces who began playing with its sports council's football department in 2015 team known as MS ABDB, scoring 12 goals in his debut season.
 He won the Brunei Super League four times in a row and also the 2015 and 2016 Brunei FA Cup.

 On 29 September 2017, Razimie scored a hat-trick in the 4–1 win over title contenders Kota Ranger, who were unbeaten before the match took place.
 He scored 16 goals in that season to help the Armymen win their third straight championship.
 Despite his mid-season transfer to DPMM, his twelve goals in the same number of appearances in the 2018-19 season made him eligible for a fourth winner's medal when MS ABDB celebrated another league title in April 2019.